TIY-LR-FEE-2015-Fall/gitbook/prework/level3.md

 It is my preference for video along with coding challenges for the following materials, but if you do not have a Codeschool account, you can find the same lessons in Level 4 on Team Treehouse (which has a 14 Day Trial).
 I recommend signing up for a month of Codeschool if you can swing it though since I think it really gives a good bang for your buck and you can cancel once class starts.

+If you don't feel like the format of Codeschool is working, try to stick it out until the end of the lesson.
+If it's still not feeling right, you may want to give the Team Treehouse videos (they almost perfectly match those here) a try.

 > Codeschool assumes that you have a code editor installed.
 For now goto [`atom.io`](http://atom.io) and install Atom editor.
 You can start working in project mode by going to a folder from the terminal and typing `atom .` to open the current folder in Atom editor.